d4wae89d498/NAWP/README.md

 Now you have to create a `configs/.env` file using the `configs/.env.dist` one as sample so that the software is able to use your settings.

-If the project is already using a database, you'll have to attach it using SQL Server Management Studio or SQL Operations Studio.
-Else you'll have to design your database and generate your models with Atlas.

 Demo project database file is available as `config/nawpcore-mssql-database.sql` .
-It is currently in MSSQL format but feel free to convert it using tools around such as MySQL workbench.
+It is currently in MSSQL format but feel free to convert it using a tool like MySQL workbench.

 ## Minimum requirements
 - PHP >= 7.2.0